demonspork/fusionpbx-app-sessiontalk/README.rst

 * Under the Additional tab, enable "Use Subdomains"
 * Under Misc, Enable Provisioning and set the External Provisioning URL: https://mydomain.com/app/sessiontalk/provision.php
 * Optional if using a port other than 5060: You can set the port in the domain name field like "example.com:5070", or use SRV records for more flexibility.
 Each full customer domain will need SRV records to specify the SIP port or the API does not set the SIP Port for the app during provisioning.
 Remember that SRV records don't support wildcard, so even if you are using *.example.com for your DNS, you need to use the full _sip._tcp.customer.example.com for an individual SRV record per customer.
+* Recommended extra step: Download the https://windows-softphone.s3.eu-west-2.amazonaws.com/sessioncloud.appxbundle generic installer file and host it elsewhere.
+It means that when an update is relaesed you will need to manually download it and put it wherever you are hosting it and then update the version number in the settings to match.
+If you don't self-host the file, the "Windows Softphone Link" will give errors if Sessiontalk updates the app until you update the "Version" settings.
+The reason is somewhat complicated, but the only fix I can come up with that downloads the .appxbundle in the background and reads the version number from inside the installer package to update the version settings.

 Install Steps